hieutrann/CS5783/README.md

-# This repository is for the CS5783 - Machine Learning course by Dr. Aakur
+#  Repo description
-FALL 2022
+This repository is for the CS5783 - Machine Learning course by Dr. Aakur FALL 2022
 OSU